MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-pdf.md

 ## Features

 The PDF reader, built into Microsoft Edge, comes with the basic reading and navigation features, as Zoom, Rotate, Fit to page/width, jump to page, and search, among others.
 They can be accessed through a pin-able toolbar at the top of PDF content.
 This section gives an overview of some important functions.
-The next screenshot shows the Reader toolbar.
+The next screenshot shows the PDF reader toolbar.

 ![PDF Reader toolbar](media/microsoft-edge-pdf/pdf-reader-toolbar.png)